Coarse-to-Fine Hierarchical Alignment for UAV-based Human Detection using Diffusion Models: Our Method: Coarse-to-Fine Hierarchical Alignment

 \subsection{Stage III: Hallucination Removal (HR)}

-GST may still hallucinate synthetic-looking humans.
-To further suppress unrealistic identities, we introduce a \textbf{CLIP-guided similarity filter} that preferentially retains human instances whose visual style aligns with real-world data.
-We leverage the pre-trained CLIP model \cite{DBLP:conf/icml/RadfordKHRGASAM21} due to its robust generalization capabilities, learned from web-scale data.
-Its joint image-text embedding space is particularly advantageous, as it allows for textual guidance to anchor the visual concepts we wish to model.
+Even after Local Refinement, the generative pipeline may still produce hallucinated or structurally unrealistic human instances.
+As shown in \Cref{fig:three-steps_removal}, to actively suppress these artifacts, we introduce a \textbf{CLIP-guided similarity filter} designed to retain only those instances whose visual distributions closely align with real-world data.
+We leverage a pre-trained CLIP model~~\autocite{DBLP:conf/icml/RadfordKHRGASAM21} for its robust, web-scale generalization.
+Crucially, its joint image-text embedding space allows us to use precise textual prompts as semantic anchors, ensuring the filtered visual concepts remain strictly faithful to the target domain.

-Instead of performing a costly nearest-neighbor search against a large memory bank of real human embeddings $\{\bm{u}_m\}$, we distill their central tendency into a single, prototypical reference vector $\bm{t}_*$.
-This vector is optimized to be maximally similar to the mean embedding of real examples, $\bar{\bm{u}} = \text{normalize}(\frac{1}{M}\sum_m \bm{u}_m)$, while also staying close to a text anchor embedding, $\bm{t}_{\text{anchor}}$, generated from a general description like ``a photo of a person taken from a drone."
-This text anchor acts as a regularizer, grounding the visual prototype.
-The optimization objective is to find a vector $\bm{v}$ on the unit hypersphere that maximizes:

-where $\lambda$ is a hyperparameter controlling the influence of the text anchor.
-While this can be solved with iterative gradient descent, this objective has a more efficient closed-form solution.
-The optimal reference vector $\bm{t}_*$ is found by simply normalizing the weighted sum:

-With this learned reference, we embed each synthetic person crop $\bm{c}_k$ into $\bm{v}_k = \mathrm{CLIP}(\bm{c}_k)$ and define its similarity score $s_k$ as the cosine similarity to $\bm{t}_*$.
-The scores are converted into a sampling distribution using a softmax function:

-where $\alpha$ adjusts the sharpness of the distribution.
-During mini-batch construction, we \emph{stochastically retain} crop~$k$ with probability~$p_k$; all other human instances are disregarded from the images and annotations, yielding a cleaned training set.
-We visualize the examples of HR in \Cref{fig:three-steps_removal}.
+To circumvent the computational bottleneck of a nearest-neighbor search against a massive memory bank of real human embeddings $\{\bm{u}_m\}$, we distill their distribution into a single, prototypical reference vector $\bm{t}_*$.
+This vector is optimized to maximize similarity with the mean embedding of the real examples, $\bar{\bm{u}} = \text{normalize}(\frac{1}{M}\sum_m \bm{u}_m)$, while remaining anchored to a text embedding, $\bm{t}_{\text{anchor}}$, generated from a domain-specific prompt (e.g., ``a photo of a person taken from a drone'').
+Acting as a semantic regularizer, this text anchor grounds the visual prototype.
+Formally, we seek a vector $\bm{v}$ on the unit hypersphere that maximizes the objective: where $\lambda$ controls the regularization strength of the text anchor.
+Rather than relying on iterative gradient descent, this objective admits an efficient closed-form solution.
+The optimal reference vector $\bm{t}_*$ is obtained by simply normalizing the weighted sum: Utilizing this learned reference, we project each synthetic person crop $\bm{c}_k$ into the embedding space via $\bm{v}_k = \mathrm{CLIP}(\bm{c}_k)$, defining its similarity score $s_k$ as the cosine similarity to $\bm{t}_*$.
+These raw scores are subsequently mapped into a sampling distribution via a softmax function: where the temperature hyperparameter $\tau$ modulates the sharpness of the distribution.
+During mini-batch construction, we \emph{stochastically retain} each crop $k$ with probability $p_k$.
+All unselected instances are systematically masked from the images and excluded from the annotations, yielding a rigorously cleaned training set.
+We visualize examples of this Hallucination Removal (HR) process in \Cref{fig:three-steps_removal}.